 First, descriptive statistics were conducted and followed by running analysis of variance (ANOVA) and t-tests to determine the differences between the two groups of participants: physicians and nurses.
 A P-value<0.05 was considered statistically significant.

 RESULTS

-Table I listed the characteristics of the study participants.
+Table I: Characteristics of the study participants.
 Five hundred and sixty-nine correctly completed the online questionnaire.